s223929/41934---Advanced-BIM-Materials/A5/README.md

 **s223898**
 - _Are you likely to use OpenBIM tools in your thesis?_
+I think I would have to develop my skills quite a bit to use OpenBim in my master thesis.
+But my plan (at least for now) is to write my thesis with LCA as the focus area - so, if I should implement OpenBIM, I could definetely use the knowledge I have gained during the development of our tool.

 - _Are you likely to use OpenBIM tools in your professsional life in the next 10 years?_